Cabal Online: Wizard

 The third class is the Wizard and it is the basic magic-user.
 They use Force to amplify the power of the elements around them akin to what a Warrior does to its own strength.
 Their primary attribute is Intelligence which raises their magical attack power.
 They possess several buff skills that can affect not only themselves but any other friendly targets they choose, as well as many party buffs.
 Some of these skills are well known, namely the most basic ones which increase Health or Defense and are usually performed on newcomers to aid them in their initial progress.
-Their skills have a powerful damage output; however, they have one particular difference from melee classes, which is their area of effect, or AoE.
+Their skills have a powerful damage output, but they have one particular difference from melee classes, which is their area of effect, or AoE.
 While melee classes deal high damage to lesser enemies with the same skill, Wizards disperse their damage through the highest area possible for all classes.
 Combined with the paralysing capability of all of their strongest skills, Wizards are crucial for controlling masses of enemies.
-Their main disadvantage is their lower Defense; still, this can be tactically overcome by making use of the stun effect of their advanced magic.
+Their main disadvantage is their lower Defense, but this can be tactically overcome by making use of the stun effect of their advanced magic.
 Their equipment set is by default the Martial Set and dual Orbs, single-handed globe-shaped controllers which spawn staves in recent versions of the game.